kurtextrem/New-New-Tab-Page/readme.md

-New tab page reimagined
+New Tab Page reImagined
 =========

-This is a new "new tab" page.
+This is a new "New Tab" page.
 It was created by Google, but in russian only.

 I originally made this repository in order to get a far-reaching language support.

 At the moment I am rewriting the whole extension.
-As the new tab page is a page I'll open a few hundred times daily, it shouldn't slow down the browser.
+As the new tab page is a page that is opened a few hundred times daily, it shouldn't slow down the browser.
 That is why the extension now comes without a background page and with very high performance.

 Thanks to [François Beaufort](https://plus.google.com/u/0/100132233764003563318/posts/Weq1zNnoTmF).